Knowledge management and business growth

 Knowledge management systems

-There are various knowledge management systems that can help your business gain and make the best use of knowledge.
-Some of the IT systems can be complex to set up and time-consuming to maintain.
+Various knowledge management systems can help your business make the best use of knowledge.
+Some of the systems can be complex to set up and time-consuming to maintain.

 Data mining is a process in which all the data you collect is sorted to determine patterns.
-For instance, data mining can tell you which products are most popular and whether one type of customer is likely to buy a particular item.
+For instance, data mining can tell you which products are most popular and if one type of customer is likely to buy a particular item.

 Business intelligence portals are websites that bring together all sorts of potentially useful information, such as legal issues or details of new research.

 The internet and search engines can be a powerful source of knowledge, although be certain to check the credibility of your information source.
 Internet newsgroups can be specific sources of business information, but check the authors' other postings before deciding how to view their opinions and claimed facts.

 Other powerful platforms for knowledge sharing and management can include intranets and extranets.
 An intranet is a secure internal network for the sole use of your business.
 An extranet is similar to an intranet but you can extend it to customers and suppliers.

 Social tools, such as social media channels and blogs can also be useful when it comes to sharing knowledge.